DCAN-Labs/hbcd-docs/docs/measures/pregexp/mentalhealth.md

 <div class="collapsible-content">
 <br>
 <p style="font-size: 1em; margin: 0 0 5px;"><b>Excluded Questions and Gating</b></p>
 <p>Slight modifications were made due to the use of other measures and the study population.
-Specifically, the Level 1 questions for substance use were not included.
-Also, participants proceed automatically to level 2 measures for personality inventory and somatic symptoms.
-In addition, all participants answer the level 1 questions on depression, but proceed to level 2 questions irrespective of answers.</p>
+Specifically, the Level 1 questions for substance use and personality functioning were not included.
+Also, all participants answer the level 1 questions on depression and somatic symptoms but proceed to level 2 questions irrespective of answers; all participants proceed automatically to the level 2 measure for personality inventory.</p>

 <p style="font-size: 1em; margin: 0 0 5px;"><b>Clinical Alerts</b></p>
-<p>For HBCD, this measure was modified to alert study staff if responses to the APA suicide question ('Thoughts of actually hurting yourself?') or APA depression question (ranging from 'I felt worthless' to 'I felt that nothing could cheer me up') exceed thresholds of 0 and 32, respectively.</p>
+<p>For HBCD, this measure was modified to alert study staff if responses to the Level 1 APA self-harm question ('Thoughts of actually hurting yourself?') or Level 2 APA depression questionnaire (items from 'I felt worthless' to 'I felt that nothing could cheer me up') exceed thresholds of 0 and 32, respectively.</p>

 <p style="font-size: 1em; margin: 0 0 5px;"><b>Response Option Changes</b></p>
-<p>'Refuse to answer' option was added to all questions (note that this does not affect scoring as skipped questions are ignored).</p>
+<p>For HBCD, the response option ‘Decline to answer’ was added to all questions.
+The response option ‘Don’t know’ was also included at the beginning of data collection, but was subsequently removed.
+Note that this does not impact scoring as questions answered with ‘Decline to answer’ or ‘Don’t know’ are skipped and marked as missing.</p>

+<p>Note that in early data releases, total scores are not calculated for Level 2 measures.
+Users are encouraged to score individual scales themselves according to the scoring procedures linked above.</p>
 </div>
 </p>